RTSP: The Real-Time Streaming Protocol Explained (Update)

 Despite its age, RTSP has staying power as an ingest format.
 But — to drive it home once more — you’ll need a video repackaging solution to deliver the stream to end-user devices.

 RTSP servers allow you to convert live RTSP streams into another format for playback.
-A media server software or service can be used to achieve this and more.
+A media server software or service can achieve this and more.
 For instance, you may want to repackage your RTSP stream into HLS for large-scale delivery, or perhaps you want to use WebRTC to maintain sub-second delivery.

 IP Camera Streaming: Highlight on RTSP to WebRTC